ranyishere/ranyishere.github.io/index.md

 Welcome to my personal website!

-I'm an energy researcher involved with energetic materials and also the applications of artificial intelligence/machine learning in energy management.
+I'm an energy researcher involved with batteries and also the applications of artificial intelligence/machine learning in energy management.

 You can find my publications and projects in the tab above.